-4.3 Mixed Use Development Carparking
+4.5.4.3 Mixed Use Development Car parking

-To provide provisions for carparking in mixed-use developments in the Wyong Town Centre
+To provide provisions for car parking in mixed-use developments in the Wyong Town Centre

-- a For general carparking provisions for mixed-use development, e.g., design principles, refer to Chapter 2.11- Parking and Access. - b For residential development above a commercial premises, one carparking space is required per dwelling, in accordance with Chapter 2.4 Multiple Dwelling Residential Development, section 4.42 Resident Parking.
-Visitor parking is also required. - c For mixed-use developments that contain functions that are generally used at separate times, some dual use carparking spaces may be used to satisfy the number of required spaces.
+- a For general car parking provisions for mixed-use development, refer to Chapter 2.13: Transport and Parking. - b For mixed-use developments that contain functions that are generally used at separate times, some dual use car parking spaces may be used to satisfy the number of required spaces.
 An example of this development type might be a mixed use development that contains offices and residential.
 The office parking is generally used during weekdays and the residential parking is generally used at nights and on weekends.
 Therefore, some spaces especially visitor spaces, could satisfy the requirements of both development types.
-Any application for dual use carparking spaces must be supported by a Transport Management Plan that addresses the requirements outlined in Chapter 2.11- Parking and Access. - d Use security gates to all entrances to private areas, such as underground car parks and internal courtyards.
+Any application for dual use car parking spaces must be supported by a Transport Management Plan that addresses the requirements outlined in Chapter 2.13: Transport and Parking. - c Use security gates to all entrances to private areas, such as underground car parks and internal courtyards.

-4.4 Basement Exclusion Zone
+4.5.4.4 Basement Exclusion Zone

-In most parts of the Wyong Town Centre, basement carparking is encouraged to improve the visual amenity of the streetscape.
-However, some areas of the town centre are unsuitable for basement carparking due to localised stormwater and drainage issues.
+In most parts of the Wyong Town Centre, basement car parking is encouraged to improve the visual amenity of the streetscape.
+However, some areas of the town centre are unsuitable for basement car parking due to localised stormwater and drainage issues.

-• To exclude basement carparking on sites with localised stormwater and drainage issues
+• To exclude basement car parking on sites with localised stormwater and drainage issues

-Basement carparking is prohibited for developments on those sites located on Hardware Lane and shown on Figure 41.
+Basement car parking is prohibited for developments on those sites located on Hardware Lane and shown on Figure 41.